 Influence on Later Military Music

 Elements of Celtic sound practices persisted into the medieval period and beyond.
 The use of bagpipes in Scottish and Irish warfare can trace a lineage back to earlier Celtic horn and pipe traditions.
 Roman military adopted some Celtic instruments, including the tubus (a straight trumpet), after encounters with Gallic tribes.
 The concept of the war chant and battle cry resurfaced in various European armies, and modern military bands owe a debt to the ancient understanding that rhythm and harmony can elevate morale.
 Today, sports teams and military units still employ pre-game or pre-deployment rituals involving music and chanting—a direct parallel to Celtic practices.
+For a deeper dive into the archaeological evidence, the Museum of London offers a detailed overview of Celtic war horns and their reconstruction.

 In summary, the use of music and sound in Celtic battle preparations represents a sophisticated integration of psychology, culture, and strategy.
 Instruments like the carnyx were not mere noise-makers; they were tools of psychological warfare and group cohesion.
 Chants and war cries linked warriors to their ancestors and gods, while rhythmic drumming coordinated movements and focused adrenaline.
 The Celts understood that sound could shape the outcome of battle as much as swords and shields.
 Their legacy reminds us that the soundscape of war is never accidental—it is a deliberate creation that can mean the difference between victory and defeat.